-Section Footage (ft) Capacity (ft 3 /ft) % Excess (%) Cement Volume (ft 3)
+Section Footage (ft) Capacity (ft 3 /ft) Excess (%) Cement Volume (ft 3)

 The Orchard injection wells will have a continuous downhole monitoring system in place throughout the life of the well.
-The system will be able to measure and record downhole temperatures and pressures in the injection interval and allow for vertical seismic profile (VSP) surveys of the CO2 plume.
-The system will include fiber optic cable with an electric cable sensor package run along the backside of the production casing and cemented in place.
+The system will be able to measure and record downhole temperatures and

-The bow-spring centralizer placement for the [REDACTED] in. surface casing is designed to protect any shallow aquifer zones per state regulations.
+The bow-spring centralizer placement for the [REDACTED] surface casing is designed to protect any shallow aquifer zones per state regulations.
 The specific placement ensures a continuous, uniform column of cement throughout the [REDACTED] annular void.
 The recommended locations will be as follows: